CChsu1234/2048/README.md

 ## Play

-type wasd and press enter to move
+Press WASD and press enter to move